 Keith Negus has written books on Bob Dylan, the music industry (Music Genres and Corporate Cultures) and creativity (Creativity, Communication and Cultural Value), and articles on various topics including musicians on television, globalization, narrative and the popular song, music genres, and cultural intermediaries.
 He was part of the Open University team that researched and wrote Doing Cultural Studies: The Sony Walkman Story and Production of Culture/ Cultures of Production.

-He is currently researching ‘Digitisation and the Politics of Copying in Popular Music Culture’ with John Street and Adam Behr as part of the CREATe programme (more information on 'Digitisation and the Politics of Copying in Popular Music Culture').
+He is completing research on ‘Digitisation and the Politics of Copying in Popular Music Culture’ with John Street and Adam Behr as part of the CREATe programme (more information on 'Digitisation and the Politics of Copying in Popular Music Culture').

 Before joining the Music Department he spent four years in the Department of Media and Communications at Goldsmiths.
 Much earlier he drifted into higher education after a few years spent playing keyboards and guitar in a variety of bands.
 He gained a first class honours degree in Sociology from Middlesex University and then completed a PhD study of the music industry at South Bank University (published as Producing Pop).
 He also taught at the Centre for Mass Communication Research, University of Leicester and Department of Sociology and Anthropology, University of Puerto Rico.
 He collaborated with Pete Astor (The Loft, Weather Prophets) in writing and producing ‘Love Repeats’/ ‘Alpha November’ (wiaiwya, 2015) as the Fairlight Myth.

 He is a member of the Editorial Group of Popular Music (Cambridge University Press) and was Coordinating Editor between 2001 and 2013.